|

 Design for Printing at Home

-When designing your digital downloads, keep in mind the restrictions of printing at home.
+When designing your digital downloads, remember the printing restrictions at home.

 • Avoid giant blocks of color where possible to save ink